If you do not have a tenant for Microsoft Dynamics 365 Business Central, you can sign up for a free trial.

 Document Number for Commission Invoices

 Commissions can be paid to salespeople via purchase invoices or sales credit memos as well as some other ways.
 If you pay a salesperson their commissions via purchase invoice or sales credit memo, you can now define the document number that is used as the External Document No. on these documents.
+This can be done in the field Document No. for Processing Commissions.
 The following values are accepted:

 - %1: Day